 Students who are eligible to work in the United States may apply for employment as part of a financial aid package or in addition to the financial package, depending on the limits of the programs described in this section.
-In compliance with the Immigration Reform and Control Act of 1986, all employees hired after November 6, 1986, will be required to supply documents which provide proof of identity and eligibility for employment in the United States.
+All employees hired will be required to supply documents which provide proof of identity and eligibility for employment in the United States.

 Examples of Employment Eligibility Documents: